galaxyproject/SARS-CoV-2/MCRA/README.md

 This analysis consists of two components - a Galaxy workflow and Jupyter notebook.

-The workflow is used to extract full length sequences of SARS-CoV-2, Bat-CoV, and SARS-CoV, tidy up their names in FASTA files, produce a multiple sequences alignemnt and compute a maximum likelyhood tree.
+The workflow is used to extract full length sequences of SARS-CoV-2, tidy up their names in FASTA files, produce a multiple sequences alignemnt and compute a maximum likelyhood tree.

-The Jupyter notebook is used to correlate branch lengths with collection dates in order to estimate the data of MCRA.
+The Jupyter notebook is used to correlate branch lengths with collection dates in order to estimate MCRA timing.

 --------